 Introduction to Electrodynamics by Griffiths

-Comments: Both of these two books are very well-written and easy to follow.
+Comments: All of these three books are very well-written and easy to follow.
 As the author says, No-Nonsense Electrodynamics ¡°focuses solely on the fundamental aspects of Electrodynamics.¡± Most other electrodynamics books spend vast amount of pages to cover how to solve Maxwell¡¯s equations in various situations, which is essential if you are geared to applied physics and will pursue a related research in the future.
 However, if you are geared to theoretical particle physics, you may not need to know how to solve Maxwell¡¯s equations in all the various situations, and may be more interested in the mathematical structure of electrodynamics and Maxwell¡¯s equations.
 No-Nonsense Electrodynamics does this job.
 Introduction to Electrodynamics is more advanced than Electricity and Magnetism, but it is accessible to any college student who has studied a little electromagnetism from freshman physics.
 At Harvard, Electricity and Magnetism is the textbook for the first course in electromagnetism for freshman physics majors, showing that it does not require freshman physics as a prerequisite.
 One thing to notice is that this book uses the CGS system, so the mathematical formulas are a little different from those found in books using the MKS system.
 However, the formulas are the same until one considers multiplicative factors, and there is a table at the end of the Purcell¡¯s book comparing the formulas for CGS and MKS.
 Multivariable calculus and mechanics are prerequisites to electromagnetism.
 Many electromagnetism textbooks cover the basics of multivariable calculus though.

 Waves: Berkeley Physics Course, Vol. 3 by Frank S. Crawford Jr.